Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Numerical results

 where $x_\text{d}$ is one of the reference trajectories defined above and $\alpha > 0$ is a Tikhonov parameter.
 Depending on the governing dynamics, we will set $U=L_2(\Omega)$ for the case of distributed control and $U=L_2(\partial\Omega)$ in the case of boundary control.

 In the following we will consider different linear and nonlinear, unstable and stable dynamics with distributed and boundary control.
-We apply the MPC algorithm \cref{alg::mpcabstract} to these different model problems and perform goal oriented error estimation and grid refinement for either $I^\tau(x,u)$ or $J(x,u)$ as QOI after termination of the OCP solver.
+We apply the MPC method of Algorithm~\ref{alg::mpcabstract} to these different model problems and perform goal oriented error estimation and grid refinement for either $I^\tau(x,u)$ or $J(x,u)$ as QOI after termination of the OCP solver.
 After refinement we use the interpolated solution on the refined grid as starting guess and solve the OCP again on the refined mesh.
 This procedure is repeated until the maximal number of time or space grid points is reached.

-In all MPC simulations, we will perform four steps of \cref{alg::mpcabstract}.
-In case of time adaptivity, we compute all trajectories on a space grid three times uniformly refined and start the adaptive algorithm with three time points.
-The simulation is performed on a grid with 51 time grid points on $[0,\tau]$.
-In case of space adaptivity, we fix the number of total time grid points to 41, perform adaptive space refinement starting with a grid with one uniform refinement, and perform the simulation with the same time step size.
-The space grids for the simulation are five times uniformly refined.
+In all MPC simulations, we will perform four steps of Algorithm~\ref{alg::mpcabstract}.
+In case of time adaptivity, we compute all trajectories on a space grid three times uniformly refined, cf.\ \cref{tab:refinements}, and start the adaptive algorithm with three uniformly distributed time points, i.e., at time $0$, $T/2$ and $T$.
+The control is then fed back into a simulation performed on a grid with 51 uniformly distributed time grid points on $[0,\tau]$ and evaluated via interpolation.
+In case of space adaptivity, we fix the number of total time grid points to 41, perform adaptive space refinement starting with a grid with one uniform refinement, cf.\ \cref{tab:refinements} and perform the simulation with the same time step size, again evaluating the control via interpolation.
+The space grids for the simulation are five times uniformly refined, cf.\ \cref{tab:refinements}.
 In case of space-time adaptivity, we perform the simulation with 51 time grid points on $[0,\tau]$, where every space grid is five times uniformly refined and we start with five time grid points and one uniform refinement.